Approximate symmetries and quantum error correction: Abstract

 \section{Abstract}

-It is known that continuous symmetries induce fundamental restrictions on the accuracy of quantum error correction (QEC).
-Here we systematically study the competition between continuous symmetries and QEC in a quantitative manner.
-We first define meaningful measures of approximate symmetries based on the degree of covariance and charge conservation violation, which induce corresponding notions of approximately covariant codes, and then derive a series of trade-off bounds between these different approximate symmetry measures and QEC accuracy by leveraging insights and techniques from approximate QEC, quantum metrology, and resource theory.
-In particular, from a quantum computation perspective, the above results allow us to derive general limits on the precision and density of transversally implementable logical gates.
-For concrete examples, we showcase two explicit types of approximately covariant codes that nearly saturate certain bounds, respectively obtained from quantum Reed--Muller codes and thermodynamic codes.
-Finally, we discuss potential applications of our theory to several important topics in physics.
+Quantum error correction (QEC) is a key concept in quantum computation as well as many areas of physics.
+There are fundamental tensions between continuous symmetries and QEC.
+One vital situation is unfolded by the Eastin--Knill theorem, which forbids the existence of QEC codes that admit transversal continuous symmetry actions (transformations).
+Here, we systematically study the competition between continuous symmetries and QEC in a quantitative manner.
+We first define a series of meaningful measures of approximate symmetries motivated from different perspectives, and then establish a series of trade-off bounds between them and QEC accuracy utilizing multiple different methods.
+Remarkably, the results allow us to derive general quantitative limitations of transversally implementable logical gates, an important topic in fault-tolerant quantum computation.
+As concrete examples, we showcase two explicit types of quantum codes, obtained from quantum Reed--Muller codes and thermodynamic codes, respectively, that nearly saturate our bounds.
+Finally, we discuss several potential applications of our results in physics.